-- 1. Open Composer and authenticate locally. - Click New. - 3.
-To view package manifests for software installed on the computer, select Pre-Installed Software.
-Composer scans the file system and displays icons for the software it can package. - 4.
-To view package manifests for software that is not installed on the computer, click the disclosure triangle next to Pre-Installed Software and select Not Installed.
+- 1. Open Composer and authenticate locally. - 2.
+In the toolbar, click New 👾 . - Under the Package Manifests heading in the sidebar, select Pre-Installed Software.
+Composer scans the file system and displays icons for the software it can package.

+Note: To view package manifests for software that is not installed on the computer, click the disclosure triangle next to Pre-Installed Software and select Not Installed.